swaminathanj/fsd/10_Django_Forms.md

 from django.http import HttpResponseRedirect from django.shortcuts import render

-from .forms import DegreeForm                   # Import the DegreeForm that we defined
+from .forms import DegreeForm                   # Relative import from our forms.py using .forms

 def get_degree(request):
   if request.method == 'POST':                  # if this is a POST request we need to process the form data